-You can study an MPhil over one year or a PhD over the course of three years.
+You can study an MPhil over one year or a PhD over three years.

-You can carry out your degree in any of our five research areas:
+You can carry out your degree in any of our research areas:

 European Policies Research Centre